bird-house/birdhouse-docs/docs/source/dev_guide.rst

 and change the pathes accordingly to your needs.

 Further more in ``environment.yml`` the conda packages can be defined.
 It is recommended to pinn the version.
+Here the bird specific packages are defined, while in ``requirements/conda_pinned`` general versions are set.

 There are **log files** situated at:: ``~/birdhouse/var/log/pywps/``